liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

 Problem reinitialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To re-initialize the ``ARKode`` solver for the solution of a new problem of the same size as one already solved, the user must call :ref:`Fcn.FARKREINIT`.
+To re-initialize the ARKode solver for the solution of a new problem of the same size as one already solved, the user must call :c:func:`FARKREINIT()`.

-.. _Fcn.FARKREINIT:

-``FARKREINIT``
-"""""""""""""""

-:Definition: ``SUBROUTINE FARKREINIT(T0, Y0, IMEX, IATOL, RTOL, ATOL, IER)``
+   .. c:function:: SUBROUTINE FARKREINIT(T0, Y0, IMEX, IATOL, RTOL, ATOL, IER)

-:Description:  Re-initializes the Fortran interface to the ``ARKode`` solver.
+      :Description:  Re-initializes the Fortran interface to the ARKode solver.

-:Arguments: The arguments have the same names and meanings as those of :ref:`Fcn.FARKMALLOC`.
+      :Arguments: The arguments have the same names and meanings as those of :c:func:`FARKMALLOC()`.

-:Notes: This routine performs no memory allocation, instead using the existing memory created by the previous :ref:`Fcn.FARKMALLOC` call.
+      :Notes: This routine performs no memory allocation, instead using the existing memory created by the previous :c:func:`FARKMALLOC()` call.
 The call to specify the linear system solution method may or may not be needed.

-Following a call to :ref:`Fcn.FARKREINIT`, a call to specify the linear system solver must be made if the choice of linear solver is being changed.
+Following a call to :c:func:`FARKREINIT()`, a call to specify the linear system solver must be made if the choice of linear solver is being changed.
 Otherwise, a call to reinitialize the linear solver last used may or may not be needed, depending on changes in the inputs to it.

-In the case of the ``BAND`` solver, for any change in the half-bandwidth parameters, call :ref:`Fcn.FARKBAND` (or :ref:`Fcn.FARKLAPACKBAND`) again described above.
+In the case of the BAND solver, for any change in the half-bandwidth parameters, call :c:func:`FARKBAND()` (or :c:func:`FARKLAPACKBAND()`) again described above.

-In the case of ``spgmr``, for a change of inputs other than ``MAXL``, the user may call the routine :ref:`Fcn.FCVSPGMRREINIT` to reinitialize ``SPGMR`` without reallocating its memory, as follows:
+In the case of SPGMR, for a change of inputs other than MAXL, the user may call the routine :c:func:`FARKSPGMRREINIT()` to reinitialize SPGMR without reallocating its memory, as follows:

-.. _Fcn.FARKSPGMRREINIT:

-``FARKSPGMRREINIT``
-""""""""""""""""""""

-:Definition: ``SUBROUTINE FARKSPGMRREINIT(IPRETYPE, IGSTYPE, DELT, IER)``
+   .. c:function:: SUBROUTINE FARKSPGMRREINIT(IPRETYPE, IGSTYPE, DELT, IER)

-:Description:  Re-initializes the Fortran interface to the ``SPGMR`` linear solver.
+      :Description:  Re-initializes the Fortran interface to the SPGMR linear solver.

-:Arguments: The arguments have the same names and meanings as those of :ref:`Fcn.FARKSPGMR`.
+      :Arguments: The arguments have the same names and meanings as those of :c:func:`FARKSPGMR()`.

-However, if ``MAXL`` is being changed, then the user should call :ref:`Fcn.FARKSPGMR` instead.
+However, if MAXL is being changed, then the user should call :c:func:`FARKSPGMR()` instead.

-In the case of ``SPBCG``, for a change in any inputs, the user can reinitialize ``SPBCG`` without reallocating its memory by calling :ref:`Fcn.FARKSPBCGREINIT`, as follows:
+In the case of SPBCG, for a change in any inputs, the user can reinitialize SPBCG without reallocating its memory by calling :c:func:`FARKSPBCGREINIT()`, as follows:

-.. _Fcn.FARKSPBCGREINIT:

-``FARKSPBCGREINIT``
-""""""""""""""""""""

-:Definition: ``SUBROUTINE FARKSPBCGREINIT(IPRETYPE, MAXL, DELT, IER)``
+   .. c:function:: SUBROUTINE FARKSPBCGREINIT(IPRETYPE, MAXL, DELT, IER)

-:Description:  Re-initializes the Fortran interface to the ``SPBCG`` linear solver.
+      :Description:  Re-initializes the Fortran interface to the SPBCG linear solver.

-:Arguments: The arguments have the same names and meanings as those of :ref:`Fcn.FARKSPBCG`.
+      :Arguments: The arguments have the same names and meanings as those of :c:func:`FARKSPBCG()`.

-In the case of ``SPTFQMR``, for a change in any inputs, the user can reinitialize ``SPTFQMR`` without reallocating its memory by calling :ref:`Fcn.FARKSPTFQMRREINIT`, as follows:
+In the case of SPTFQMR, for a change in any inputs, the user can reinitialize SPTFQMR without reallocating its memory by calling :c:func:`FARKSPTFQMRREINIT()`, as follows:

-.. _Fcn.FARKSPTFQMRREINIT:

-``FARKSPTFQMRREINIT``
-""""""""""""""""""""""

-:Definition: ``SUBROUTINE FARKSPTFQMRREINIT(IPRETYPE, MAXL, DELT, IER)``
+   .. c:function:: SUBROUTINE FARKSPTFQMRREINIT(IPRETYPE, MAXL, DELT, IER)

-:Description:  Re-initializes the Fortran interface to the ``SPBTFQMR`` linear solver.
+      :Description:  Re-initializes the Fortran interface to the SPBTFQMR linear solver.

-:Arguments: The arguments have the same names and meanings as those of :ref:`Fcn.FARKSPTFQMR`.
+      :Arguments: The arguments have the same names and meanings as those of :c:func:`FARKSPTFQMR()`.